pantheon-systems/documentation/source/content/guides/secure-development/05-two-factor-authentication.md

   ![TFA OneLogin Custom Actions](../../../images/tfa-onelogin-custom-actions.png)

-1. Use the OneLogin dashboard to log in to your WordPress site!
+1. Use the OneLogin dashboard to log in to your WordPress site.

   ![TFA OneLogin WP Login](../../../images/tfa-onelogin-wp-login.png)